openshift/enhancements/enhancements/cluster-logging/api-audit-log-policy.md

 The goals of this proposal are:
 - Make the Kubernetes audit policy available for customer log forwarding.
 - Allow customers and Service Delivery to configure _independent_ policies and destinations for audit logs.
+- Make it possible for OSD and Customers to both use the CLO for log forwarding.

 This proposal applies to all types of OpenShift cluster.
 There is a [separate proposal with additional details for hypershift clusters](hypershift-audit-logs.md)